Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 – At 1st level chooses a domain that grants <PRO_HIMHER> access to additional spells, normally not available to Clerics of other domains.
 – Hit Die: d9
+– Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 ### FIGHTER/MAGE
 CLASS FEATURES:
 – May wear helmets.
 – May wear any armor and use any weapon.
 – May get up to Greater Weapon Focus (3 stars) in any weapon they can use.
-– Have THAC0 and APR progression of a cleric.
 – Can cast one spell less per day than trueclass mage.
 – Cannot cast spells of 8th and 9th levels.
 – Gets one bonus feat at level 5 and at every 5 levels thereafter.